authgear/authgear-server/docs/specs/user-model.md

 Password authenticator is either primary or secondary.
 Each user has at most 1 primary password, and at most 1 secondary password.

+Primary password authenticator requires secondary authentication.

+#### WebAuthn Authenticator

+WebAuthn authenticator is a primary authenticator.
+It is always associated with 1 WebAuthn identity.
+When the associated identity is deleted, it is deleted as well.

+Primary WebAuthn authenticator DOES NOT require secondary authentication.

 #### TOTP Authenticator